open-goal/jak-project/doc/goal_doc.md

 (label end)
 ```

-Like label, used very rarely outside of macros and inline assembly.
+The `goto` form used very rarely outside of macros and inline assembly.
 Try to avoid using `goto`.

 # Important Syntax Macros